 The factual accuracy of a report.

-Whether a report was submitted in accordance with the NPDB requirements, including the eligibility of the entity to make the report.
+Whether a report was submitted in accordance with the Data Bank requirements, including the eligibility of the entity to make the report.

 When disputing the accuracy of a report, the physician must:

 Inform the Secretary of the Department of Health and Human Services and the reporting entity, in writing, of the disagreement, and the basis for it.